-The information and materials contained in these guidelines and accompanying documents are intended as a general guide only.
-Nothing in these pages constitutes specific advice and WGGB does not accept any responsibility for any loss which may arise from reliance on such information/materials.
-No guarantee is given as to the accuracy and/or completeness of the information/materials contained in these pages and WGGB does not warrant that these guidelines or their contents or the website on which they appear or any hypertext links are virus-free or uncontaminated.
+The information and materials contained in this model agreement and accompanying documents do not constitute specific advice and WGGB does not accept any responsibility for any loss which may arise from reliance on such information/materials.

+No guarantee is given as to the accuracy and/or completeness of the information/materials contained in these pages and WGGB does not warrant that this model agreement or their contents or the website on which they appear or any hypertext links are virus-free or uncontaminated.

-Published in February 2016 by The Writers' Guild of Great Britain The Writers' Guild of Great Britain is a trade union registered at 134 Tooley Street, London SEI 2TU
+Published in January 2021 by The Writers' Guild of Great Britain

+The Writers' Guild of Great Britain is a trade union registered at 134 Tooley Street, London SEI 2TU